Table of Contents

 - 20 types of amino acids and 5 types of nucleotides exist.

-- Fats and oils are glycerides, with fatty acids esterified to glycerol.
+- Fats and oils are glycerides in which fatty acids are esterified to glycerol.

-- Three types of macromolecules in living systems:
+- Three major types of macromolecules are present in living systems:

 - Proteins